VictoriaParkes/guess-the-rainbow/README.md

 - A header with logo and title.
 - A "welcome" modal is displayed on loading the page to welcome the user and inform them of the structure of the game.
 - An interactive question section displaying the question to answer, with functionality to inform the user in text of the colours displayed when the cursor is hovered over the elements.
-- A "Submit Answer" button used to submit the choosen answer to the question for feedback.
+- A "Submit Answer" button used to submit the chosen answer to the question for feedback.
-- A grid of colours to choose the answer from which will change the background colour of the question answer box to reflect the choosen answer.
+- A grid of colours to choose the answer from which will change the background colour of the question answer box to reflect the chosen answer.
 Each section of the colour grid also has the functionality to display the section colour in text when the cursor is hovered over.
 - The user score is displayed below the colour grid displaying the number of correct answers out of the number of questions answered.

 ![Hover feature](docs/features/colour-hover.png)

-- Feedback is recieved via the display of a modal:
+- Feedback is received via the display of a modal:
  - "Select an Answer" modal to inform the user they have not submitted an answer.
  - "Correct" modal to inform the user they have submitted the correct answer.
  - "Incorrect" modal to inform the user they have submitted an incorrect answer and inform them of the correct answer.
-- An instrutions button which displays a modal containing instructions informing the user how to use the website.
+- An instructions button which displays a modal containing instructions informing the user how to use the website.

 ![Modals](docs/features/modals.png)